Lint Rules Overview

 Android Studio / IntelliJ

-2. Lints will appear in the Problems panel
+Lints appear in the Problems panel automatically via the Dart analysis server.

 Rule Summary Table